Prevalence of ADHD

 - Difficulty Sustaining Attention

-Sometimes ADHD is not diagnosed in children, and people may not find out until later in life that they are struggling with it.
-If you are an adult wondering whether or not you have ADHD, some symptoms include:
+Sometimes ADHD is not diagnosed in children.
+People may not find out until later in life that they are struggling with it.
+If you are an adult wondering whether you have ADHD, some symptoms include:

 - Poor Time Management